 - Merchant services fraud

 When searching for suppliers, you may come across retail stores under the guise of wholesalers.
-If you select retail sellers as your supplier, or anyone who is selling to the general public, their prices will likely be higher than if you are doing business with a legitimate wholesaler.
-To avoid this, do your due diligence in selecting a good supplier.
+If you select retail sellers as your supplier or anyone who is selling to the general public, their prices will likely be higher than if you are doing business with a legitimate wholesaler.
+To avoid this, do your due diligence in selecting a good drop shipping supplier.

-Another risk associated with illegitimate wholesalers are on-going fees.
+Another risk associated with illegitimate wholesalers or drop shipping suppliers is ongoing fees.
 Some suppliers may try to charge you a monthly fee to do business with them – legitimate wholesalers will not do this.
 If you come across a supplier attempting to do so, they may not be the right choice for you.
 There is no reason to siphon funds from a business with already such low margins.

-With a drop ship merchant account to mitigate risk with ecommerce fraudulency, you will have a much better grasp on your business.
+With a drop ship merchant account to mitigate risk with eCommerce fraudulency, you will have a much better grasp of your business.

 Similar to fraudulent charges, vulnerability to chargebacks often make credit card processing companies stray away from the drop shipping industry.